Car Buying Strategies

 New for 2021 is a revised interior with a longer, lower dashboard that generates a better sense of space.
 Lincoln's designers have expressed how this style choice was inspired by a view of the ocean's long, vast horizon.
 A few new color options open up this year as well: Sandstone (a neutral sandy tone) and Black Ebony with Roast accents (in other words, black and deep brown) are both new.
 There is also the Sync 4, which is new alongside a 13.2-inch infotainment screen.
 This system is designed to be more like a smartphone than anything, which should make it even easier to use than the out-going Sync 3.

-Top 10 Reasons to Buy a 2021 Lincoln Nautilus – The Pros
+Ten Reasons You May Like the 2021 Lincoln Nautilus – The Pros

 1. A Quiet Cabin